markomanninen/md2notion/README.md

 notion_page_url = md2notionpage(markdown_text, title, parent_page_id)
 ```
- Or calling the core function of convert markdown to notion blocks in your own function, and implement the logic of other notation operations yourself
+ Or calling the core function of convert markdown to notion blocks in your own function, and implement the logic of other notation operations yourself:
  ```python
 from notion_client import Client as Notion from md2notionpage import md2notion_parse_md